Natasha Pelati has published three books of poetry and writes on real-life experiences with the help of psychology.

 It could be due to problems with chromosomes ( the structure that carry genes) from a poor quality sperm or egg.

-It may also be due to abnormal cell division and the body recognises this abnormality and then stops the pregnancy.
+It may also be due to abnormal cell division and the body recognises this abnormality and so stops the pregnancy.

 Once your body has recognised that there is a problem it starts to terminate the pregnancy.